 But his first love has always been expressing joy and wonder and hopes and fears in the form of fiction and poetry, so in his fourth (of six) year of college, he abandoned the goal of becoming an astrophysicist or therapist and embraced his true calling - writing - and earned a BA in English-Writing.
 After graduation, he served as the primary substitute teacher for a K-12 school in a tiny northeastern Montana town, where he wrote several stories, a book of poetry, and a novel.
 As much as he loved the dark skies, endless prairie, and badlands of this rough territory, he moved on to pursue studies in science fiction literature and writing under SF Grand Master James Gunn at the University of Kansas.
 This was a pivotal experience, and several of the stories and papers he wrote for Gunn, as well as his thesis, saw publication.
-He became involved in Gunn's Center for the Study of Science Fiction, returning to first continue studying with, and then assist, Gunn in his unique, month-long, literature-and-fiction-writing summer SF program.
+He became involved in Jim's original science fiction center in 1992, returning after grad school to continue studying with and apprenticing with Gunn in teaching his unique, month-long, literature-and-fiction-writing summer SF program.
 Meanwhile, Chris worked for a number of gaming and high-tech companies in the Seattle area, finally landing as a technical writer, editor, and documentation project manager for Microsoft.
-After seven years away, he returned to KU to teach writing and SF, and succeeded Gunn as the final director of his center (McKitterick's summer 2017 Spec-Fic Workshop marked his 25th anniversary of serving the Center [omg].
+After seven years away, he returned to KU to teach writing and SF, and succeeded Gunn as the final director of his center (McKitterick's summer 2017 Spec-Fic Workshop marked his 25th anniversary of serving Jim Gunn's original center).

-Chris's short work has appeared in Analog, Artemis, Captain Proton, E-Scape, Extrapolation, Foundation, Global Warming Aftermaths, James Gunn's Ad Astra, Locus, Mythic Circle, NOTA, Ruins: Extraterrestrial, Sentinels: In Honor of Arthur C. Clarke, Synergy: New Science Fiction, Tomorrow Speculative Fiction, various TSR publications, Visual Journeys: A Tribute to Space Art, Westward Weird, a bowling poem anthology, and elsewhere.
+Chris's award-winning short work has appeared in Analog, Artemis, Captain Proton, E-Scape, Extrapolation, Foundation, Global Warming Aftermaths, James Gunn's Ad Astra, Locus, Mission Tomorrow, Mythic Circle, NOTA, Ruins: Extraterrestrial, Sentinels: In Honor of Arthur C. Clarke, Synergy: New Science Fiction, Tomorrow Speculative Fiction, various TSR publications, Visual Journeys: A Tribute to Space Art, Westward Weird, a bowling poem anthology, and elsewhere.
 His newest newest short fiction, "Ashes of Exploding Suns, Monuments to Dust," was on the Tangent 2018 Recommended Reading List and won the Analytical Laboratories Readers Award for best novelette of 2018 - his first major writing award.

-His debut novel, Transcendence, is widely available, now in its second edition.
+His debut novel, Transcendence, is widely available, now in second edition.
 He recently finished a far-future novel, Empire Ship, and the first book in The Galactic Adventures of Jack and Stella, and has several other projects on the burner, including his memoir, Stories from a Perilous Youth - keep an eye on the Novels page for updates!

 Other writing projects have included a weekly astronomy newsletter, science articles, and software-related documentation and advertising materials.
 When he lived in Seattle, he served as editor, writer, and documentation manager for the Microsoft Windows Resource Kits, which technically makes him a best-selling author.
 He doesn't like to think too much about that.
 On the other hand, his contributions to those projects helped win a bunch of STC awards in technical communication, which he thinks is kinda cool.

-Chris is Director (with Associate Kij Johnson and a bunch of volunteers) of two SF centers at KU, including the first science-fiction research center in the world!
+Chris has been director (with invaluable help from Kij Johnson and a bunch of volunteers) of two SF centers at KU, including the first science-fiction research center in the world!
 We offer a ton of stuff, including a diversity of courses and programs to get science fiction into the hands of young people.
-If you are interested in helping keep our genre vital through the influx of new readers, and you want to help youngsters enjoy the thrill and sense of wonder you remember, get involved!
-He also helped launch an educator-focused outreach and resource program through the Center called AboutSF.com - check it out.
-Other CSSF duties include serving as nominations director for the Theodore Sturgeon Memorial Award for best short SF story of the year from 1993-2016, and as nominations director and juror for the John W. Campbell Memorial Award for best SF novel of the year.
+If you're interested in helping keep our genre vital through the influx of new readers, and you want to help youngsters enjoy the thrill and sense of wonder you remember, get involved!
+He also helped launch an educator-focused outreach and resource program.
+Other science fiction duties include organizing and serving as nominations director for the Theodore Sturgeon Memorial Award for best short SF story of the year from 1993-2016, and as nominations director and juror for the John W. Campbell Memorial Award for best SF novel of the year (Chair since 2018).
 In 2016, he was asked to organize and head up the academic-programming track of the World Science Fiction Convention in Kansas City.